NanoFlow: Towards Optimal Large Language Model Serving Throughput: Analysis

 This is because the entire device memory content needs to be loaded into the GPU caches and registers once for each iteration (typical in modern serving systems~\cite{vllm}) when using the largest batch size.
 Although the model weights are shared between iterations, due to the long reuse distance, it is infeasible to cache the model weights and avoid loading from the device memory.

-\textbf{Compute.} The latency of an iteration from the compute perspective depends on the total number of computations (floating point additions and multiplications) involved in dense operations, prefill attention, decode attention, and networking.
-Dense operations produce the vast majority of computations (as we validate in \S\ref{sec:analysis-validate}), therefore we model the compute latency of dense operations below.
-More details on the other, relatively minor, contributors to compute latency are in Appendix~\ref{sec:appendix}.
+\textbf{Compute.} In LLM serving, all operations contribute to the total compute, while Dense operations produce the vast majority of computations (as we validate in \S\ref{sec:validation}).
+Therefore we model the compute latency of dense operations below\footnote{Our supplementary material provides a more detailed analytical model.}.

-To estimate the number of computations in dense operations, we first note that for every GEMM in dense operations, $2B_{Dense}N_wK_w$ computations need to be performed on weights and activations\footnote{$MN(2K-1)$ arithmetic operations are needed for a GEMM of $[M,K]\times[K,N]$.
-For simplicity, we approximate this with $2MNK$.}, where $N_w$ and $K_w$ are dimensions of the weight matrices, and $B_{Dense}$ is the batch size for dense operations.
-We derive the total compute for dense operations as $2B_{Dense}\sum{N_wK_w}$.
+For every GEMM in dense operations, $2B_{Dense}N_wK_w$ computations need to be performed on weights and activations, where $N_w$ and $K_w$ are dimensions of the weight matrices, and $B_{Dense}$ is the batch size for dense operations, which includes decode tokens from hundreds of requests and the prefill tokens from one or a few requests.
+Thus, the total compute for dense operations is $2B_{Dense}\sum{N_wK_w}$.
 Note that the $\sum{N_wK_w}$ term is the number of weight elements in all layers, which can be approximated using $P_{Model}$ (the parameters in the model), thus, we simplify the expression as $2B_{Dense}P_{Model}$.

-We then derive $B_{Dense}$ as a function of user requests.
-Let $B_{req}$ be the total number of user requests in one batch.
-For each user request, the prefill stage occurs only for $1$ iteration while the decode stages occur for $d$ iterations.
-Hence, among $B_{req}$ user requests, $\frac{B_{req}}{d + 1}$ requests are in prefill stages, and $\frac{d\cdot B_{req}}{d + 1}$ requests are in decode stages, on average.
-As one request in the prefill stage contains $p$ tokens, this translates to $p$ activation vectors.
-Therefore, the average batch size for dense operations, ($B_{Dense}$), is:
+Therefore, latency from the compute perspective is: